Ibsciss/supermonolog-service-provider/README.md

 The silex built-in `MonologServiceProvider` use only a few of the monolog habilities, and don't allow advanced configuration.

-This `**Super**MonologService` is more extensible and provide two new logs strategies in the silex core :
+This **SuperMonologService** is more extensible and provide two new logs strategies in the silex core :

 * A `FingersCrossed` strategy
 * A `RotatingFile` strategy